ROCm/rocAL/docs/install/rocAL-build-and-install.rst

 The rocAL source code is available from https://github.com/ROCm/rocAL.
 The default develop branch is intended for developers who want to contribute to the rocAL project or who want to preview new features.

-rocAL supports the HIP backend.
+rocAL supports the `HIP backend <https://rocm.docs.amd.com/projects/HIP/en/latest/index.html>`_.

 You can choose to use the |setup|_ setup script to install most :doc:`prerequisites <./rocAL-prerequisites>`.